deepjyoti30/yaf/README.md

 ### Arch Linux

-`yaf` can be installed from AUR with the following command:
+`yaf` is available on [AUR here](https://aur.archlinux.org/packages/yafetch) and can be installed with:

 ```console
 yay -S yafetch